Department of Applied Physiology & Kinesiology

 (352) 294-1724 | firstname.lastname@example.org

 Leonardo F. Ferreira, Ph.D., is a faculty in the department of Applied Physiology and Kinesiology.
-Dr. Ferreira’s clinical experience with patients suffering from muscle weakness and fatigue triggered his interest in muscle biology.
+Dr. Ferreira’s clinical experience with patients suffering from muscle weakness and fatigue triggered his interest in integrative and exercise physiology, skeletal muscle biology, and cardiomyopathy.
 He joined the University of Florida after undergoing research training at the University of California, Los Angeles (Harbor-UCLA), Kansas State University, and the Center for Muscle Biology at the University of Kentucky Medical School.
 Ferreira’s research experience spans from experiments in individual cells to non-invasive studies in humans.
 He has been funded by NIH and the American Heart Association throughout his career.